RKelln/godot-boids-acceleration-structure/README.md

 * `D` : toggle debug info (red indicates speed, blue indicates emergency avoidance behaviour)

+# Running the OS X executable

+If you run the OS X executable your Mac will tell you that it won't start the app because it comes from an "unknown" developer.
+You can then allow the game via the security settings: Open the "System Preferences" then select "Security & Privacy" then click on "Open Anyway" for "Bird Brained".
+Then acknowledge the upcoming warning again via the click on "Open".

 # Adjusting the simulation

 You can control the parameters of the simulation during playback using the GUI at the bottom.
 You can set the initial values for these in the `GUI` scene, for each `SliderControl`.